Epstein’s ex-girlfriend tries late bid to seal testimony

 He also told the judge that lawyers in the case may have used the need for depositions to set a “perjury trap” for his client.

 The lawyer said the public release of the April and July 2016 depositions should be blocked because they form the basis of criminal perjury charges in the indictment brought against Maxwell.
+But Preska said he could have made that argument for the last month.

 The perjury charges pertain to Maxwell’s answers to questions posed by lawyers in the civil case, including whether Epstein had a scheme to recruit underage girls for sexual massages.